 I settled on using two 13-1/2 by 5 by 2 for each amplifier.
 One for the power supply and the other for the amplifier.
 See the chassis layout below.

 Preliminary Research.I have this nice amplifier test bed so let's use it to see how 4 6L6s will behave.
 I set up the tubes with a Hammond 1650K Output transformer.
+This transformer has a primary impedance of 3400 ohms when the secondary is wired for 8 ohms and terminated in 8 ohms.
 I used the 6SN7 cathode follower to drive the grids of the 6L6s and the phase inverter/driver to drive the 6SN7.
 The 6L6s were connected in a conventional pentode configuration.

 In order to check for repeatability I fired up the same amplifier with the Hammond transformer and measured its distortion again.
 This time I got 1% at 50 watts and 1000 cycles.
 I had gotten 2% before but it isn't exactly the same circuit.
 When I tested the ultra linear configuration I had to connect 100 ohm resistors in series with each screen grid to suppress oscillation.
 I left them in when going back to the conventional pentode connection.
 Can 100 ohm resistors in series with each screen grid really cut the distortion in half?
 It is negative feedback.
 When the control grid is positive going, the plate and screen current both increase and the screen grid voltage will decrease slightly.
 The increase in plate current won't be as large as it would have been if the screen voltage had not changed.